 Once upon a time, most people used sponge tip applicators for eyeshadow because they were all we had.
 Then makeup companies got the idea to produce lines of brushes, sell them (often at outrageous prices) and tell us we desperately, desperately needed to use brushes to make our eyeshadow look fabulous.
 So a lot of us rushed out and spent more on brushes than we did on makeup, and the result?
 Some of us looked better, some didn’t, but the cosmetics companies sure made money.

 Don’t get me wrong.
-I do love my brushes, and I think they outperform sponge tip applicators in many ways – and you don’t have to spend outrageous amounts to get a good brush collection going.
+I do love my brushes, and I think they outperform sponge tip applicators in many ways – and you don’t have to spend outrageous amounts to get a good brush collection going (Elf’s Studio brushes are really awesome for the price).
 But the truth is, sometimes a sponge tip applicator is your best friend.
 They deserve more love, and certainly less hate.

 The advantages of brushes